 As frequent travellers to Morocco, we’ve tried and tested dozens of the best Marrakech restaurants, and discovered that there is so much more to Moroccan cuisine than the humble tagine (although they are delicious!).
 Here are what we personally think are the top restaurants in Marrakech:

-The best restaurants in Marrakech
+The Best Restaurants in Marrakech

-Perfect for: romantic candlelit evening dinners, expat lunches, the fashionable crowd
+Perfect for: romantic candlelit evening dinners, expat lunches, the fashionable crowd.

 We recommend: courgette and feta fritters; Nomad spiced lamb burger with aubergine; the famous orange cake (it’s so good!).

-La Maison Arabe
+La Maison Arabe Restaurant